 Do Shirts Shrink In The Washer Or Dryer?
-Clothes can shrink in the washing machine if they are washed in a hot water cycle with strong agitation, as well as in a dryer on a high heat setting that can cause drying.
-As a general rule, high heat increases the chance of clothes shrinking in your washing routine.
+Clothes can shrink in the washing machine if washed in a hot water cycle with solid agitation and in a dryer on a high heat setting that can cause drying.
+Generally, high Heat increases the chance of clothes shrinking in your washing routine.

 What Causes Clothes To Shrink?

 Agitation and high temperatures during the washing and drying cycle can deform the fabric and cause the garment to shrink.
 Washing fabrics, such as cotton, linen, or wool, too vigorously can cause the fibers to get tangled together and cause the garment to shrink.
 Hot wash cycles and high dryer settings can also damage fabrics and cause shrinkage.